rubiefawn/saffron/README.md

 $ sass src/saffron.scss build/saffron.css --no-source-map --style=compressed
 ```

-## Regarding Utility Classes
+## Regarding Flex Utility Classes

-There are utility classes for margin and padding, as well as flex layout (similar to [almonk/pylon](https://github.com/almonk/pylon)) that are not included by default.
-To enable them, simply uncomment `@use 'utils';` and/or `@use 'stack';` in `src/saffron.scss`.
+There are utility classes for flex layout (similar to [almonk/pylon](https://github.com/almonk/pylon)) that are not included by default.
+To enable them, simply uncomment `@use 'stack';` in `src/saffron.scss`.
+These are not enabled by default, since while they are very useful for rapid prototyping, flex layouts belong in proper CSS classes rather than in the HTML, and separation of concerns ought to be preserved when possible.

-Instead of using the margin and padding utility classes, prefer using the variables directly instead, applied to your own CSS classes as needed.

-Instead of using the stack utility classes, prefer learning how CSS grid and flex layouts work and use those directly instead.